estruyf/blog-content/content/posts/2020-11-24-my-take-on-the-next-js-framework.md

 Inside the documentation of their [built-in CSS support](https://nextjs.org/docs/basic-features/built-in-css-support) I found a reference to a GitHub sample project which shows how to use Tailwind CSS.

-{{< blockquote type="Info" text="the related project can be found here:  [https://github.com/vercel/next.js/tree/canary/examples/with-tailwindcss](https://github.com/vercel/next.js/tree/canary/examples/with-tailwindcss)." >}}
+{{< blockquote type="info" text="the related project can be found here:  [https://github.com/vercel/next.js/tree/canary/examples/with-tailwindcss](https://github.com/vercel/next.js/tree/canary/examples/with-tailwindcss)." >}}

 What I like about this approach is that it does not require any difficult configuration changes.
 Just used the typical way of using Tailwind in your project with PostCSS.